Heath Bar Blondies

 - 1 cup flour

-- ¼ teaspoon salt
+- 1/4 teaspoon salt

-- ½ teaspoon baking soda
+- 1/2 teaspoon baking soda

-- ½ cup Heath bar chunks (2 1.4-ounce bars cut into chunks)
+- 1/2 cup Heath bar chunks (2 1.4-ounce bars cut into chunks)

-- ½ cup semi-sweet chocolate chunks or discs
+- 1/2 cup semi-sweet chocolate chunks or discs

 - Combine brown butter and brown sugar.
-Beat for a couple minutes till well combined, then add egg and beat till batter becomes smooth.
+Beat for a couple of minutes till well combined, then add egg and beat till the batter becomes smooth.
 Mix in vanilla.

 - Cool, then cut into bars to serve.